Shooting at Alabama birthday party kills 4; 'multitude' hurt

 Shooting at Alabama birthday party kills 4; ‘multitude’ hurt

-Four people have been killed and multiple people injured during a shooting at a birthday party Saturday night in Dadeville, the Alabama Law Enforcement Agency said.

-The shooting happened at the birthday party around 10:30 p.m., Sgt.
-Jeremy Burkett of the Alabama Law Enforcement Agency said.
-There was no initial confirmation about what led to the shooting.
-It was not immediately known if a suspect was in custody.
+Sgt.
+Jeremy Burkett of the Alabama Law Enforcement Agency said the shooting occurred at about 10:30 p.m.
+Saturday.

-“There were four lives tragically lost in this incident and there’s been a multitude of injuries,” Burkett said during a news conference Sunday morning.
+“There were four lives tragically lost in this incident and there’s been a multitude of injuries,” Burkett said during a news conference Sunday.

+The shootings rocked the city of 3,200 residents, which is about 57 miles (92 kilometers) northeast of Montgomery, Alabama.

 “What we’ve dealt with is something that no community should have to endure.
 I just ask for your patience.
 It’s going to be a long process, but I do earnestly solicit your prayers,” Floyd said.

+More than 12 hours after the shooting, investigators continued filing in and out of the Mahogany Masterpiece dance studio, denoted by a banner hanging on the outside of a one-story brick building in Dadeville’s compact downtown.
+City and county officials milled about the Tallapoosa County Courthouse less than a block away, where officials lowered the American and Alabama flags to half staff.

-Pastor Ben Hayes, who serves as the chaplain for the Dadeville Police Department and for the local high school football team, said most of the victims are teenagers because the shooting occurred at a birthday party for a 16-year-old.
-He said the shooting has rocked the small town where serious crime is rare.
+Pastor Ben Hayes, who serves as chaplain for the Dadeville Police Department and for the local high school football team, said most of the victims are teenagers.
+Dowdell was within weeks of graduation and faced a bright future, Hayes told The Associated Press.

-“One of the young men that was killed was one of our star athletes and just a great guy.
-So I knew many of these students.
-Dadeville is a small town and this is going to affect everybody in this area,” Hayes said.
+“He was a strong competitor on the field,” Hayes said.
+“You didn’t want to try to tackle him or get tackled by him.
+But when he came off the field, he was one of the nicest young men that you could ever meet, very respectful and well-respected by his peers.”

+Hayes said worried families swarmed the local hospital Saturday night trying to find the condition of their children.
+He said serious crime is rare in Dadeville, and the small city is “sad, traumatized, in-shock.”

+Jacksonville State football coach Rich Rodriguez said in a statement Sunday: “Our thoughts and prayers are with the family of Philstavious Dowdell and the other victims of the senseless tragedy last night.
+He was a great young man with a bright future.
+My staff and I are heartbroken and hope that everyone will support his family through this difficult time.”

+Dowdell also recently won medals at a high school track meet at Troy University.

-The Tallapoosa County school system said counseling will be available for students at the schools Monday, the school superintendent, Raymond C. Porter, said.
+Counseling will be available for students at Tallapoosa County schools Monday, the school superintendent, Raymond C. Porter, said.

-WRBL-TV reported that the shooting happened at a dance studio.
-The station showed images of crime scene tape around the Mahogany Masterpiece Dance Studio and neighboring buildings and a heavy police presence.

 “This morning, I grieve with the people of Dadeville and my fellow Alabamians.
 Violent crime has NO place in our state, and we are staying closely updated by law enforcement as details emerge,” Alabama Gov. Kay Ivey said in a statement posted on social media.